The Painful Sleeplessness Of Jet Lag

 Whatever the source of pain, the physiological impact of jet lag can make pain more difficult.
 Because of the complex relationship among sleep, circadian rhythms, and pain, the disruption of jet lag can exacerbate pain, slow healing and recovery, and extend sleep disruption.

 Sleep and pain exist in a bi-directional relationship—each has the power to significantly influence the other.
-The presence of pain makes it harder to fall asleep and to stay asleep, leading to less sleep overall and to lower quality, less restorative sleep.
+The presence of pain makes it harder to sleep the whole night, leading to less sleep overall and to lower quality, less restorative sleep.
 Poor sleep, in turn, makes pain harder to deal with—it actually lowers pain thresholds and increases sensitivity to pain, as well as making pain harder to treat.
 A recent National Sleep Foundation survey on the subject of sleep and pain found that a majority of Americans are experiencing either chronic, or recent, acute pain.
 These people are much more likely to report having sleep problems as well as higher stress—another condition that can significantly impair sleep and worsen pain.
 Add jet lag into the mix, and the sleep-pain picture gets even more complicated, with sleep disruptions and pain levels likely to increase.

 Pain is also influenced directly by circadian rhythms.
 Studies show that the experience of pain—and the effectiveness of pain treatments—is tied to circadian clocks.
 Research indicates that for healthy people without specific pain issues, pain sensitivity peaks during nighttime hours—just as you’re trying to sleep.
 But not all pain follows the same circadian timing.
 Different forms of pain show different rhythms, and may intensify or lessen at different times of day and night.
 Arthritis-related pain and stiffness tends to be at its most intense first thing in the morning and at night before bed, with a dip in severity around mid-afternoon, according to research.
 Tension headaches—a not uncommon occurrence during travel—appear often to be weakest in the morning, and most severe in the afternoon.
 Other research shows that the effectiveness of pain medications is also influenced by circadian timing.